Skip to main content

 3. Open up the MIDI monitor and see your potentiometer sending out 14-bit MIDI messages.

-Set the Potmeter Mode on init even and change the MIDI action block on the potmeter event to 14-bit
+Set the Potmeter Mode on Setup (formerly Init) even and change the MIDI action block on the potmeter event to 14-bit

 Next steps